xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 {--------------------------------------------------------------}
 ```

-(NOTE to the  concerned:  I  know,  I  know, all this is all very
+(**Note** to the  concerned:  I  know,  I  know, all this is all very
 inefficient.
 In a production  program,  we  probably  would take
 steps to avoid such deep nesting of procedure calls.
 Don't worry
 about it.
-This is an EXERCISE, remember?
+This is an _exercise_, remember?
 It's more important to
 get it  right  and  understand  it, than it is to make it get the
 wrong  answer,  quickly.
 If you get your compiler completed and
 find that you're unhappy  with  the speed, feel free to come back